DECENTfoundation/DCore-ATM-integration/README.md

         wget -qO- https://get.docker.com/ | sh

-3.Replace USERNAME with your username on the machine
+3.Replace USERNAME with your username on the machine (if you don't know your username, use 'whoami' command)

-(On Linux use whoami)

         sudo usermod -aG docker USERNAME

-4.logout from server and login again
+4.Logout from server and login again

 5.Enter custom DCore wallet folder and execute commands one at the time